Blacksujit/100X-Engineers-GenAI-Hackathon-Submission/README.md

 ## Impact of the Product

-The Text-to-Video Generation application has the potential to significantly impact various sectors, including education, marketing, and content creation.
+The Dataviz AI is an AI powered web application  has the potential to significantly impact various sectors, including education, marketing, and content creation.
 By transforming textual information into engaging video content, it enhances the way information is consumed and understood.
 Here are some key impacts:

 - **Enhanced Learning**: In educational settings, the ability to convert complex text into visual formats can aid in comprehension and retention, making learning more effective.